byakko-9991/game_01/README.md

-# Game 01 developped with FH Bochum students
+# Game 01 developed with FH Bochum students
-## you are all welcome to participate!
+ you are all welcome to participate!